alipay/YiJian-Community/dataset/readme_en.md

 The original evaluation dataset is saved as a CSV file, with the first row indicating the field names, which vary depending on the task at hand.
 Each subsequent row represents a piece of evaluation data.
 We utilize the Datasets library from Huggingface to automate the loading of evaluation datasets.

-Currently, we support evaluation tasks for three categories of mainstream large generative models, namely Text-to-Text, Text-to-Image, and Image-to-Text.
+Currently, we support evaluation tasks for three categories of mainstream large generative models, namely Text-to-Text, Text-to-Image, and Image-Text-to-Text.
 The field names and explanations for each type of task are as follows:

 - **Text-to-Text**